H3: Emissions of mercury and persistent organic pollutants to the environment

 Readiness and links to data

-This indicator is not available for reporting in a final format in 2023 as further development is required to bring data together from a number of different sources.
-A revised interim indicator is presented here that shows annual England-level emissions of (a) mercury from larger industrial sites and crematoria, and (b) 7 unintentionally produced POP substances (as listed in the Stockholm Convention Annex C): polychlorinated biphenyls; dioxin-like polychlorinated biphenyls; dioxins and furans; hexachlorobenzene; polychlorinated naphthalenes; pentachlorophenol; and pentachlorobenzene from a wide range of sources to air, land, and water.
+This indicator is published here as a final indicator for the first time in 2024.
+The data are presented here showing annual England-level emissions of (a) mercury from larger industrial sites and crematoria, and (b) 7 unintentionally produced POP substances (as listed in the Stockholm Convention Annex C): polychlorinated biphenyls; dioxin-like polychlorinated biphenyls; dioxins and furans; hexachlorobenzene; polychlorinated naphthalenes; pentachlorophenol; and pentachlorobenzene from a wide range of sources to air, land, and water.
 These POPs data are a disaggregation of the annual UK-level data previously presented in this indicator.
-There is no update for the H3b indicator this year as we have been awaiting new data from the UK POPs Multi Media Emission Inventory.
-There will be an update covering 2 years produced for the next issue of this report.
+There is a double update of the data for the H3b indicator this year as we have been awaiting new data from the UK POPs Multi Media Emission Inventory that was not yet available in the previous update.

 Some information is already published: Pollution Inventory, National Atmospheric Emissions Inventory, Persistent Organic Pollutants Multimedia Emissions Inventory, and National Reports for the Stockholm Convention.
 Population estimates used to apportion some UK emissions of POPs at an England level are also published annually.